About Princess of Wales Hospital

 “We couldn’t be happier with the EcoCooling installation in our inpatient ward and our staff area.
 The solution perfectly supports our Trust’s sustainability objectives, not only is it effective and low cost, it uses fresh outside air to help keep the air clean.
 It’s an excellent system I think it will become more popular as hospitals look to move away from systems that use recirculation.”

-Chris Leonard, Estates & Facilities Manager – Compliance & Technical for Cambridgeshire Community Services NHS Trust
+Estates & Facilities Manager – Compliance & Technical, Cambridgeshire Community Services NHS Trust

 Download your copy of the Ely Hospital case study here.